OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 To summarize, when performing static analysis for sensitive data exposed in memory, you should:
 - Try to identify application components and make a map of where certain data is used.
 - Verify that sensitive data is handled in as few components as possible.
+- Verify that object references are properly removed, once the object containing sensitive data is no longer needed.
+- Preferably, verify garbage collection is requested upon removing references.
-- Verify that sensitive data is overwritten as soon as it is no longer needed.
+- For highly sensitive information, verify data is overwritten as soon as it is no longer needed.
   - Such data must not be passed over immutable data types such as `String` or `BigInteger`.
   - Non-primitive data types, such as `StringBuilder` are indicative and should be avoided.
+  - Overwriting should be done before removing references, and outside of the `finalize()` method.
   - Pay attention to third-party components (libraries and frameworks).
     Good indicator is their public API.
 Is the sensitive data passing the public API handled as proposed in this chapter ?